-Wooden bedside tables are not just practical, get the right style and they offer the finishing touches to your bedroom.
+Oak and hardwood bedside tables are not just practical, get the right style and they offer the finishing touches to any bedroom.

 Bedside tables are so much more than a convenient place to put a glass of water, your phone and the latest page-turner.
 The right bedside table can really tie your bedroom together while serving a range of practical purposes.